2022-2032 Long Pond Watershed-Based Management Plan

 time nears.
 We hope to see you soon!

-For 2021, your Belgrade Lakes Association is now into their third year of their Loon Preservation Project with renowned expert Lee Attix of Loon Conservation Associates.
+For 2022, your Belgrade Lakes Association is now into their fourth year of their Loon Preservation Project with renowned expert Lee Attix of Loon Conservation Associates.
 We continue to solicit funding to conduct a common loon (Gavia immer) study on both Great and Long Ponds to develop a comprehensive plan in order to support and grow the loon population in a sustainable manner.
 With this plan, we will be better prepared to establish and maintain nesting areas that are sensible and well-protected.

 Volunteers on the two lakes have always understood the significant of these beautiful birds within our environment.
 Each year, many volunteers canvas the waters for loons in support of the annual Audubon Loon Count.
 These loon-lovers along with the BLA and like stewards of the environment are willing and able; with the necessary funding and resulting study, to better assist and educate all of the volunteers and maximize their impact on the region.

-The Belgrade Lakes Association, consisting of 575 members as of late 2021, continues to work hard to foster strong relationships in an effort to create a sustainable environment within the watershed.
+The Belgrade Lakes Association, consisting of 575 members as of January 2022, continues to work hard to foster strong relationships in an effort to create a sustainable environment within the watershed.
 The Association has been involved in providing educational opportunities in the region related to water quality and the environment; we have also been working cooperatively with Colby College on several water quality-related initiatives, served as the region’s leader in milfoil remediation and prevention, provided support for the study and treatment of phosphorus-related blooms, as well as providing support for land conservation in order to protect the water resources.